 The signing should be the simplest part of a contract: both parties agree, the wording is exact, and the next step is simply making it official.
 However, many businesses make agreements across the country or even the globe, and getting signatures isn’t as straightforward as meeting in person.
 Especially if deadlines are tight or time zones are incompatible, overnight mail or even email may not be the best way to get signatures faster.
 A legally binding online signature (e-signature) can solve all these problems, allowing you to move faster, accelerating signatures and revenue.

-Stage Six: Keep Up With Amendments and Revisions
+Stage 6: Keep Up With Amendments and Revisions

 Contracts are rarely stagnant.
-Revisions and amendments are a common part of the lifecycle of a contract.
+Revisions and amendments are a common part of the contract lifecycle.
 Tracking changes and the effects for each party can be confusing; however, this is another reason to implement a reliable process, such as a contract lifecycle management platform, to easily record edits and add amendments.
 It’s important to stay ahead of the changes and make sure both parties are fully aware and in agreement on any revisions.

-Stage Seven: Manage After the Signature—Obligations, Auditing, and Renewals
+Stage 7: Manage After the Signature—Audits, Renewals, and Obligations

-Contract management doesn’t stop once the ink dries.
+Contract management doesn’t stop once the contract is signed.
 Performing regular audits will ensure obligations are met and value is realized.
 Alerts should be set for deadlines and renewals.
 Missed renewals mean lost opportunities to continue a relationship, and most importantly for a company, lost revenue.
 Being aware and making contact well before the renewal time shows reliability and care for the relationship, and will continue to build trust and loyalty.